coq-community/coq-program-verification-template/README.md

 - [`theories/binary_search.v`](theories/binary_search.v): Coq representation
   of the binary search C program in [CompCert's Clight language][compcert-c-url].
 - [`theories/binary_search_theory.v`](theories/binary_search_theory.v): General
-  Coq definitions and facts relevant to binary search.
+  Coq definitions and facts relevant to binary search, adapted from code in the [Verified Software Toolchain][vst-url].
 - [`theories/binary_search_verif.v`](theories/binary_search_verif.v): Contract for the
-  C program following the [Java specification][java-specification-url] and a Coq proof using the [Verified Software Toolchain][vst-url] that the program upholds the contract.
+  Clight program following the [Java specification][java-specification-url] and a Coq proof using the Verified Software Toolchain that the program upholds the contract.

 ### General configuration